-- Click the Applications button.
+- Click the Customize Application link.

 In this section, select the option that corresponds to a transactionally-consistent backup creation scenario of your choice:

-Transaction Logs Pocessing Section
+Transaction Logs Processing Section

-- Settings for SQL server transaction log handling can be configured separately on the SQL tab — it becomes available to you with this option selected.
+- Settings for SQL Server transaction log handling can be configured separately on the SQL tab — it becomes available to you with this option selected.

 - Similarly, you can configure settings for Oracle database archived logs processing on the Oracle tab.